While it’s important to be on high alert and protect your identity all year long, tax season is an especially vulnerable time.

 Every tax season, identity thieves run a variety of scams to get their hands on taxpayers’ personal information.
-There are many types of scams that occur, but most have a common goal: filing a fraudulent tax return in your name and getting your hard-earned money
+Many scams occur, but most have a common goal: filing a fraudulent tax return in your name and getting your hard-earned money

-Your Social Security number (SSN) can be lifted via data breaches, phishing scams or even a stolen Social Security card.
+Your Social Security number (SSN) can be lifted via data breaches, phishing scams, or even a stolen Social Security card.
 Criminals who steal your SSN can use it to file falsified tax returns with the IRS and receive a tax refund.
-They hope to cash it in and disappear before anyone notices that something’s amiss.
+Then, they hope to cash it in and disappear before anyone notices something’s amiss.

-You may not discover you’ve been a victim until you submit your tax returns and the IRS informs you that a return has already been processed.
+You may not discover you’ve been a victim until you submit your tax returns, and the Internal Revenue Service (IRS) informs you that a return has already been processed.
 If this happens, it can severely delay any tax refund you might be owed and further complicate your taxes.

 It pays to guard against tax identity theft.
 Here’s how to help protect your identity during tax season.